 It is unlawful for a person to possess non-domesticated felines, primates, crocodiles, alligators, and wolves.
-Their state website has a permit application available for non-domestic animals.
+Its state website has a permit application available for non-domestic animals.

 The law states you are not allowed to own any wild animal, including non-domestic felines or canines, bears, crocodiles, venomous reptiles, and primates.

 This state allows individual counties and cities to create ordinances regarding exotic pets, therefore depending on where you live in North Carolina, you may or may not have any regulations.
-You need an entry permit from the State Veterinarian for bringing in skunk, fox, raccoon, non-domestic felines, coyote, marten, and brushtail possum.
+You need an entry permit from the State Veterinarian for bringing in skunks, foxes, raccoons, non-domestic felines, coyotes, martens, and brushtail possums.

 Ohio's laws have changed since the Zanesville massacre in 2011.
-Since then the Dangerous Wild Animal Act has taken effect and made numerous exotic animals illegal to own or require a permit to own what the state deems as dangerous.
-2014 ushered in the last phase of the new laws.
+Since then, the Dangerous Wild Animal Act has taken effect and made numerous exotic animals illegal to own or require a permit to own what the state deems as dangerous.
+It is unlawful to possess a dangerous wild animal after 2014.

-Just get a permit and you can own whatever animal you'd like.
+In Oklahoma, you need a permit to own whatever animal you'd like.
 The state calls it a wildlife breeder's license.